A Book ReviewTitle: Not by Might, Nor by Power

 This book review concerns the second book of a three book series that is Lonnie Frisbee's posthumous autobiography, which is titled Not by Might Nor by Power.
 The third book has not yet been published.
 I have already reviewed the first book in the series.

 The Biggest MysteryThere are many mysteries about this autobiography.
-The greatest mystery is why Lonnie's autobiography took almost 20 years after his death for it to ever start to be published.
-He died on March 12th, 1993, in California.
-The second book, subtitled The Great Commission, took almost four more years for it to become available.
-Roger Sachs is the "ghost writer," which is an odd thing to say when you consider that Lonnie is the one who has "crossed over the Jordan River."
-I would love to hear Roger's explanation about why things have taken so long.
-During all these years after Lonnie's departure, the Devil has worked extra hard to set the terms and to control the narrative when it comes to anything regarding Lonnie Frisbee.
+The first book took nearly 20 years before it was finally published.
+And the second book took almost 4 more years before it appeared.
+Why did it take so long after Lonnie's death in 1993 to begin to publish his autobiography?
+This is the greatest mystery of all.
+Roger Sachs is the "ghost writer" — which is an odd thing to say when you consider that Lonnie is the one who has "crossed over the Jordan River."
+I would love to hear Roger's explanation about why things have been held up for such a long time.
+For during all these years after Lonnie's departure, the Devil has worked extra hard to dictate the terms and to control the narrative when it comes to anything regarding Lonnie Frisbee.
 As Lonnie himself said, "Throughout my entire ministry, the enemy as tried to label me" (page 228).
 Consequently, when it comes to this subject, it's not surprising that a lot of people have had their minds made up, or else they have assiduously erased Lonnie from the historical records.
-The biggest majority of people, especially the younger generation, have no idea who Lonnie Frisbee was.
+The biggest majority of people, especially the younger generation, will have no idea who Lonnie Frisbee was.
 Whatever the reason Roger had for the long delay in getting Lonnie's autobiography published, it must be a fascinating one and could be a story of its own.

 There is so much interesting material in Lonnie's second book that it would not be possible for me to comment on all of it.
 I would end up writing a whole book of its own if I tried.
 Therefore, I have had to limit the topics here to a few salient points that I thought are important and noteworthy.
 To cover these points, I will be quoting a few snippets from the book to illustrate what I am saying.
 It would be far better for people to go and read the book for themselves, because I have had to keep the quotations fairly short.
 Also, I have kept any boldface or italics that were originally in the printed text.